 Ball Circle

 Ball Circle has been the stage for many Mary Washington traditions throughout the years, with the biggest culminating each spring with Commencement.
-In preparation for the 2023 ceremony, the campus’ largest outdoor venue has a new role this fall 2022: serving as a nursery for baby grass to grow so it can be ready for the big day.
+In 2022 and 2023, efforts have been made to reseed and re-establish Ball Circle, as sections were unearthed during the underground utilities project.
+Sections may be closed to pedestrians and events as baby grass takes root.
 Though a seemingly slow process that takes the good part of a year, it’s been needed for many decades, as Ball Circle hasn’t been completely renovated in at least 30 years according to UMW Landscape and Grounds team.

-And while Ball Circle is closed temporarily in fall 2022 and spring 2023 as a thoroughfare between Lee Hall and the Cedric Rucker University Center, side sections remain open for impromptu gatherings and study sessions, complete with Adirondack chairs.
-It’s also offline for major events until Commencement in an effort to minimize foot traffic (and yes, hoof traffic of Devil-Goat Day), until the new grass can take root.
-Outdoor events can book Jefferson Square and the Link/Beach.
+And while Ball Circle is closed in sections, with temporary thoroughfare between Lee Hall and the Cedric Rucker University Center, areas remain open for impromptu gatherings and study sessions, complete with Adirondack chairs.
+By minimizing foot traffic (and yes, hoof traffic of Devil-Goat Day), the new grass can thrive for years to come, and this green space in the heart of campus can continue to serve as a campus hub of activity and growth.